ACrazyD/pmmoecon/README.md

  - Farmers Delight

-This is the for Script provided from the PMMO Team on there discord
+This is the for Script provided from the PMMO Team on there discord: https://discord.gg/5NVNkNB

 (Below is a Direct HOW-TO from there #Third-party-support discord channel)